 1. Glamorously Straight Hair

-Don’t forget to spritz heat protectant before straightening your hair.
-With the flat iron coming in direct contact with your hair when straightening, imagine how much damage this heated styling tool can do to your hair if you forget to spritz heat protectant.
+Don’t forget to spritz heat protectant to your hair before using a hair straightener.
+With the flat iron coming in direct contact with your hair when straightening, imagine how much damage this heat-styling tool can do to your hair if you forget to spritz heat protectant.
 Always have a bottle of heat protectant on your dresser so you’re always prepared.

-Aside from a hairspray with medium to firm hold, a heat protectant that doubles as an anti-frizz product can also do wonders to a sleek pixie cut hairstyle.
-Spritz heat protectant on your damp hair before blow-drying to achieve this look.
+Aside from a hairspray with medium to firm hold, a heat protectant that doubles as an anti-frizz product can also do wonders to a slicked-back pixie cut hairstyle.
+Spritz heat protectant to your damp hair before blow-drying to achieve this look.

 3. Curly Side Part Hairstyle with Hair Clips

 If you’re only curling sections of your hair, you still need to spray heat protectant on those sections so they don’t get damaged.
 Hold the bottle around 15 to 20 cm away from your hair when you spray so your tresses don’t get drenched with this product.
 Then, you can rock the curly side part hairstyle with healthier hair.